clone45/voxglitch/README.md

 ![Repeater](/docs/images/repeater-patch-example-1230224.png)

-1. Reproduce the patch example that I posted in the image above.
-On the CLOCKED module, notice that the clock ratio for CLK 1 is set to X16.
+1. Reproduce the patch example shown in the image above.
+On the CLOCKED module, notice that the clock ratio for `CLK 1` is set to X16.
 2. Right click on the module to load a .wav sample.
 I suggest that the sample be around 2 to 5 seconds long.
-3. Tweak the POS and DIV knobs!
+3. Tweak the `POS` and `DIV` knobs!

 ### Using with a Sequencer